nimi/react-konva/README.md

 ### Some internals

-To get raw Konva node object, use the `getKonvaNode` method which all react-konva components have.
+To get raw Konva node object, use the `node` property which all react-konva components have.